 If you are considering moving forward with a retail worker accident claim for any personal injuries sustained, it is advisable that you speak with a retail staff accident solicitor as soon as possible.
 If you are proceeding with a claim, the first step will be submitting your claim to the Personal Injuries Assessment Board for assessment.
 A retail staff accident solicitor can help you in preparing your application to the Injuries Board and ensure that you follow the process in the correct format, meaning that you can move forward with your claim quickly without unnecessary delays.

 It is important to remember to keep copies of any expenses that you have incurred as a result of the accident.
 It is also imperative to retain copies of medical reports or incident report forms where possible as you will need them when making a claim.

 Once you have gathered all the relevant information in relation to your injury it is then time to move forward with your claim.
 It is important to use a specialist retail worker accident solicitor to help you with this.

 When you decide you want to move forward with your retail staff accident claim it is important to have all the relevant information to hand when contacting a solicitor.
 Important information to have on hand at this point is:

-As a solicitor is aware of the retail worker accident claim* process they can avoid any legal bumps in the road you might encounter if you did this yourself.
+Solicitors are aware of the retail worker accident claim process and can avoid any legal bumps in the road you might encounter if you did this process yourself.
 It is their job to be your trusted advisor on all legal matters throughout your case.